10% off your first Preventive Maintenance service.

 This is called "liquid slugging".
 The effect of "liquid slugging" is similar to the effect of pouring liquid into the cylinders of a gas engine.

-As liquids are not compressible, cylinder pressure exceeds the design limits, of the cylinder, and the valves, connecting rods, pistons, or other internal components are destroyed.
+As liquids are not compressible, compressor pressure exceeds it's design limits, and the internal componenets are are destroyed little by little and sometimes very quickly.
 The air conditioning unit starts out requiring that its filters be replaced.
-Now it needs a new compressor.
+Now it has either a somewhat damaged compressor or needs a new compressor.

 Preventive maintenance or a new compressor?
 Ultimately, it's your choice.

 If the finned surfaces of the outdoor coils are fouled with dirt, the ability of these coils to transfer heat is reduced and the airflow through the condenser coil is reduced (blocked by dirt and dust).
 When the ability to transfer heat is reduced, the operating temperatures and pressures of the air conditioning unit increase.
-A unit, designed to operate at ambient temperatures of 115°F or more, may stop operating at an outdoor temperature of 90°F. Due to the reduced heat transfer capability, the operating temperatures and pressures within the unit exceed the manufacturer's safe limit and the unit shuts down.
+A unit, designed to operate at ambient temperatures of 115F or more, may stop operating at an outdoor temperature of 90F.
+Due to the reduced heat transfer capability, over time operating temperatures and pressures within the unit rise untill they exceed the manufacturer's safe limit and the unit shuts down.

 If the unit does not exceed the manufacturer's limits by enough to shut down, it will continue to run at reduced capacity and efficiency, and at an increased rate of wear and energy consumption due to the increased work load.
 A strong reason for preventive maintenance, reducing wear, costs and catastrophic failure.

-Electrical relays are designed to open and close a certain number of times with a particular current load, before the contact points are damaged and relay requires replacement.
+Electrical relays are designed to open and close a certain number of times with a particular current load, before the contact points are damaged and the relay requires replacement.
 If more than the design current is passed through this relay due to a motor working too hard, or low voltage conditions, the contact points overheat and become damaged.
-If the electrical contacts in a contactor (large relay) begin to get pitted, and the contactor is not replaced, eventually the air conditioners compressor motor or the fan motor controlled by the contactor will burn up and require replacement.
-Once again, if we exceed the design limitations of the device, or its anticipated life span, additional damage is caused.
+If the electrical contacts in a contactor (large relay) begin to get pitted, and the contactor is not replaced, eventually the air conditioners compressor motor or the fan motor controlled by the contactor will be damaged and require replacement.
+Once again, if we exceed the design limitations of the device, even slowly over time, damage is caused.

 Cheap to replace a relay or contactor during a preventive maintenance when compared with a motor or compressor replacement.